 - Stools are hard and dry

-- Fewer than 3 bowel movements a week
+- Fewer than 3 bowel movements occur in a week

 Diet and Constipation

-- Soluble Fibre: It’s the type of fibre which gets dissolved and broken down in the colon.
-It forms gel like substance.
+- Soluble Fibre: This type of fibre dissolves and is broken down in the colon, forming a gel-like substance.

-- Insoluble Fibre: It does not get dissolved or broken down during the process.
-The main function of this is to add bulk and make the last part of the digestion process easier.
+- Insoluble Fibre: This type doesn’t dissolve or break down during digestion.
+Its main function is to add bulk and make the final stage of digestion easier.

 - Fruits: All fruits are good sources of fibre but there are a few sources which have proven to give amazing results, such as apple, pear, papaya, melons, guava, figs, plums, peaches, kiwi, dragon fruit, citrus fruits, berries.